All content © 1999 - 2024 Penny Lane Domestic Appliances - Brand logos and images for informational purposes only

 Then screw the other end of the hose to the cold water supply isolation valve with the blue tap and turn on the water.

-All washing machines sold nowadays are cold fill only
+All washing machines sold nowadays are cold water fill only

 Originally, washing machines were connected to the cold and the hot water supply; because the hot water was used